izm1chael/Dionaea-Bistream-Rotation/README.md

 The issues were however that due to the volume of hits the boxes where getting the Bistreams started to fill up within a day or two.
 This script also stops Dionaea before running due to the over head on a $5 box causing performance issues will the script runs
  -  [bistreams-rot-do-drop.sh](https://github.com/izm1chael/Dionaea-Bistream-Rotation/blob/master/bistreams-rot-do-drop.sh "bistreams-rot-do-drop.sh")
-	 - Compress Every 1.5 Hours
+	 - Compress Everything Older Than 1.5 Hours
-	 - Deletion Every 3 Hours
+	 - Deletion Everything Older Than 3 Hours
 	 - Stops Dionaea before running
 	 - Starts Dionaea before exiting